Is it Safe to Charge a Golf Cart in the Garage? (Be Careful!)

 Whereas hydrogen gas doesn’t cause as much concern as carbon monoxide, hydrogen can still be deadly in high enough concentrations.
 Asphyxiation can occur if exposed for too long, but the primary danger is its potential to cause deadly fires and explosions.

-Hydrogen can seep through the smallest of cracks, and easily spread throughout the entire house quickly.
+Hydrogen can seep through the smallest of cracks and easily spread throughout the entire house quickly.
 This is especially concerning if there are multiple ignition sources present.
-There only needs to be a 4% to 7% concentration of hydrogen in the air to make it flammable.
+There only needs to be a 4% to 7% concentration of hydrogen in the air to make it explosive.

-Yet, why is it that some people had their CO detectors go off when they charged their golf cart at night?
+Yet, why did some people have their CO detectors go off when they charged their golf carts at night?
 The answer gets a bit technical.
 Most CO detectors will go off when there’s 150 ppm (parts per million) exposure for 30 minutes.

-However, those same detectors will also sound the alarm when they’re exposed to 300ppm of hydrogen gas for the same time period.
-To avoid this, experts advise you avoid placing your golf cart near any heating or cooling systems to prevent the spread of hydrogen throughout your home.
+However, those same detectors will also sound the alarm when they’re exposed to 300 ppm of hydrogen gas for the same period.
+To avoid this, experts advise you to avoid placing your golf cart near any heating or cooling systems to prevent the spread of hydrogen throughout your home.

 Should I store my golf cart outside?

 This seems like the most obvious solution, especially if you live in a warm climate.
-You won’t have to worry all that much about hydrogen gas creating fires, but there are other issues with storing your golf cart outside that can come up if you’re unprepared.
+You won’t have to worry about hydrogen gas creating fires, but there are other issues with storing your golf cart outside that can come up if you’re unprepared.

 Common Practices When Storing Outside

-You’ll still need to protect your cart, and therefore your battery, from the elements.
-Find a nice, durable, water-proof cover that can encase the entire cart.
+You’ll still need to protect your cart and battery from the elements.
+Find a durable, water-proof cover that encases the entire cart.

-If your property has a slope, keep your golf cart in neutral and ensure it’s blocked from taking a trip on its own down the hill.
+If your property has a slope, keep your golf cart neutral and ensure it’s blocked from taking a trip down the hill.

 Also, check the tire pressure once in a while.
 Even if you live in a warm area, changes in temperatures outside can leave the tires under or over-inflated.

 The battery may need more frequent maintenance checkups should you decide to remove it from the safety of your garage.
-Despite the cart being covered with seat covers moisture can still accumulate on the battery nodes and cables, meaning corrosion can happen a lot faster in the great outdoors as opposed to in an isolated room.
+Despite the cart being covered with seat covers, moisture can still accumulate on the battery nodes and cables, meaning corrosion can happen much faster in the great outdoors than in an isolated room.

-UV radiation from the sun is known to bleach any fabrics with bright colors, so if you decide to store your golf cart outside to charge, keep it in a shady area in addition to adding a rain-proof cover.
+UV radiation from the sun is known to bleach any bright-colored fabrics, so if you decide to store your golf cart outside to charge, keep it in a shady area, adding a rain-proof cover.

 As mentioned earlier, a big piece of advice is to avoid overcharging your golf cart battery in the first place.
-This can be as simple as having the right equipment to begin with, such as owning a quality battery and charger.
+This can be as simple as having the right equipment, such as owning a quality battery and charger.

-Aside from having the correct hardware, even though this sounds like a broken record at this point, keep all that hardware properly maintained to prevent any hydrogen gas buildup.
-By doing so, you may be lucky enough to keep the same battery past the recommended replacement date.
+Aside from having the correct hardware, even though this sounds like a broken record at this point, keep all that hardware adequately maintained to prevent any hydrogen gas buildup.
+Doing so may make you lucky to keep the same battery past the recommended replacement date.

 Can You Charge A Golf Cart Overnight?

 Only charge for a maximum of 8 to 10 hours, especially if your charger has any issues.
 The charge time also depends on the type of battery you have.
-The 8 to 10 hour timeframe is good for lead acid batteries, but a lithium-ion battery will only require 4 hours to fully charge.
+The 8 to 10-hour timeframe is suitable for lead acid batteries, but a lithium-ion battery will only require 4 hours to charge fully.

 Regardless, refer to the manual of the battery you own.

-If the garage is your charging place of choice, or it’s too cold or stormy outside, keep the area well ventilated.
+Keep the area well-ventilated if the garage is your charging place of choice or it’s too cold or stormy outside.

 Doing so may require checking your HVAC system for any blockages and broken parts.
-The goal is avoiding hydrogen gas from accumulating to dangerous levels should your golf cart battery have a problem you’re unaware of.
+The goal is to avoid hydrogen gas from accumulating to dangerous levels should your golf cart battery have a problem you’re unaware of.

-One last bit of advice is reading and following manufacturer recommendations.
+One last bit of advice is to read and follow manufacturer recommendations.
 Some batteries may require fewer or more charging hours than what’s mentioned in this article.
-Also, where possible, stick with a battery charger provided by the battery manufacturer.
+Also, stick with a battery charger provided by the battery manufacturer.
 This prevents the risk of overloading and any wear and tear.

 Similar Posts